adiraj297/EaglesvSharks-game/README.md

 ### High cohesion
 ### Creator
 ### Controller
-The system is based on MVC design and structures, therefore it has controllers
+The system is based on MVC design and structures, tehrefore it has controllers

 ### Polymorphism
 ### Indirection